 There have been several studies as to intranasal administration of bFGF, which was reported to show effectiveness in inducing progenitor cell proliferation and neuroprotection after transient focal cerebral ischemia (Ma et al., 2008; Wang et al., 2008).
 To our knowledge, however, no investigation about optimizing the nasal absorption of bFGF and thus improving its therapeutical effect on CNS disorders was reported.
-Therefore, in this study, several candidate absorption of bFGF.
+Therefore, in this study, several candidate absorption enhancers were screened to facilitate nasal absorption of bFGF.